Convergence rate analysis and improved iterations for numerical radius computation: Analysis of Uhlig's method

-As we now explain, the local behavior of Uhlig's cutting procedure at an outermost point in $\fovA$ can actually be understood analyzing one key example.
-For this analysis, we use Q-linear and Q-superlinear convergence, where ``Q" stands for ``quotient"; see \cite[p.~619]{NocW99}.
+As we now explain, the local behavior of Uhlig's cutting procedure at an outermost point in~$\fovA$ can actually be understood by analyzing one key example.
+Note that we are making a distinction here between Uhlig's method as a whole and his cutting procedure, since we need the notion of the latter for our local analysis; we also use \emph{cutting strategy} or simply just \emph{cuts} as synonyms for \emph{cutting procedure}.
+For this analysis, we use Q-linear and Q-superlinear convergence, where ``Q" stands for ``quotient"; see~\cite[p.~619]{NocW99}.

 \begin{definition} Let $b_\star$ be an outermost point of $\fovA$ such that the radius of curvature $\tilde r$ of~$\bfovA$ is well defined at $b_\star$.
 Then the \emph{normalized radius of curvature of~$\bfovA$ at~$b_\star$} is~\mbox{$\mu \coloneqq \tilde r/ \numr \in [0,1]$}. \end{definition}